lfrer/dsse_roles/README.md

 # Extending DSSE-Based MARL Algorithms with Emergent Roles for Maritime Search and Rescue

-This repository contains the code accompanying the master's thesis *"Extending DSSE-Based MARL Algorithms with Emergent Roles for Maritime Search and Rescue."* It extends the CNN baseline from the
+This repository contains the code accompanying the research project *"Extending DSSE-Based MARL Algorithms with Emergent Roles for Maritime Search and Rescue."* It extends the CNN baseline from the
 [DSSE (Drone Swarm Search Environment)](https://pettingzoo.farama.org/)